tve/blog/content/2018/lp-wifi-esp32-boards.md

 Calling this an LDO seems like a marketing stunt to me...
 Anyway, probably a great board, but totally unsuitable for battery operation.

+_Update:_ I somehow ended up with some more boards with an AMS1117 LDO and finally spent some time looking whether I could replace it with a better one.
+Finding an LDO with the same package is easy but they don't tend to have the same pin-out.
+I finally found the AP7361C-33ER, which has a low drop-out and the same pin-out _and_ Digikey has it in stock!
+I used some hot air to desolder an AMS1117 and put the AP7361C in its place and it works like a charm on a LiPo!
+Be careful when ordering, the "R" at the end of the part number is key, it refers to the "reverse" pin-out that the AMS1117 uses.

 ### Adafruit Huzzah32

 ![Esp32 Huzzah32 board](/img/low-power-wifi/esp32-boards-huzzah32.jpg# fr w-50pct ml3)